How would you describe Autor Rooms in a nutshell?

 To you personally, what is so special about staying at Autor Rooms?

 I think it is the atmosphere that really makes Autor Rooms special.
-It might not be for everybody, but if you are traveling alone, for example, it’s a good experience.
-It is a boutique hotel but has a very private atmosphere in which many of our guests start up friendships and also have the opportunity to meet real Polish artists by getting invited to gallery openings.
+It has a very private atmosphere in which many of our guests start up friendships and also have the opportunity to meet real Polish artists by getting invited to gallery openings.

 How long would you recommend to stay at Autor Rooms to get a feel of the city?